 The above are wholesale coin values.
 Computed from dealer's price lists with various mark-up factors figured in.
 They reflect closely the value you would expect to receive when selling.

 However; do expect variations in value to occur subject to subtle grading points, collector demands and dealer needs.
-For more background information, see how listings in the Coin Value Guide are determined.

 Step 1: | Date and Mintmark Plus Variety are Identified